Feasibility of Federated Learning from Client Databases with Different Brain Diseases and MRI Modalities: Experiments Results

+We assess the generalization capabilities to unseen databases with modality combinations not seen during training by evaluating on ISLES and Tumor2.
+Related results are shown in Tab.~\ref{tab:generalization}.
+Remarkably, despite not having seen any data from ISLES or Tumor2 during training, the best federated model's average Dice score is only 0.9\% lower than the Oracle models, which were trained on the specific target databases.
+FedUniBrain trained with FL and IN across 5 clients reaches performance levels of centralized training using the 5 databases (MultiUnet, with IN as it performed best), which is confirmed by our statistical non-inferiority tests on ISLES (p=0.003) and Tumor2 (p$<$0.001).
+This demonstrates feasibility of decentralised training with such diverse brain lesion MRI databases.

-\textbf{Zero-Shot Generalization to Unseen Modality Combinations:} Tab. \ref{tab:generalization} presents generalization results on unseen databases with modality combinations not seen during training.
-It is remarkable that despite not seeing any of the new client's data, the best federated model's average Dice score reaches only 4.1\% below the upper bound of single center training on the target database and comes close to centralized joint training (for which only results with IN are shown as it achieved best performance).
-Traditionally, models are trained on databases specific to a disease and evaluated on unseen clients with the same disease, as we trained with ATLAS (for stroke lesion) and evaluated on ISLES, and trained with BRATS (for brain tumors) and evaluated on Tumor2, setting this as baseline.
-Both are only trained and evaluated on T1 since it is the only overlapping modality.
-Federated joint training achieves a performance gain of 49.3 on ISLES and 8.1 on Tumor2, reinforcing the benefits of joint training across multiple MRI databases compared to pathology specific models.
+Traditionally, models are trained on databases specific to a disease and evaluated on unseen clients with the same disease, as we trained with ATLAS (for stroke lesion) and evaluated on ISLES (stroke database), and trained with BRATS (for brain tumors) and evaluated on Tumor2 (tumor database), setting this as baseline.
+Both are only evaluated using T1 since it is the only modality common between training and test databases.
+For the BRATS model, we trained with modality drop to allow inference on just T1 in the Tumor2 database.
+The remaining non-Oracle results for ISLES are evaluated on all ISLES modalities except DWI, as DWI is unique to ISLES and was not seen during training.
+Federated joint training achieves a performance gain of 47.5 on ISLES and 3.0 on Tumor2, reinforcing the benefits of joint training across multiple MRI databases compared to pathology specific models.

-Additionally, modality drop proves essential to dissociate specific modality combinations with certain pathologies, as all jointly trained models with modality drop show improved average performance on segmenting pathologies with modality combinations not seen during training.
-For Tumor2, there is extensive improvement (both in centralised and federated settings), whereas for ISLES, the federated models performed unexpectedly slightly worse, likely due to gradient stochasticity in federated optimization.
+Training with modality drop effectively disassociates specific modality combinations with certain pathologies.
+FedUniBrain with modality drop tends to show improved average performance over the two new databases with modality combinations not seen during training with visual results shown in Fig.~\ref{fig:segmentations-sub-2}.
+There is a large improvement for Tumor2 in all settings.
+Similarly, for ISLES, there is a general trend of improvement.
+Stochasticity in federated optimization may explain the few cases where modality drop made federated models perform slightly worse.